x5e/gink/javascript/markdown/index.md

 ```

 ### PairMap
-A PairMap is quite similar to a PairSet, in that its keys may only contain pairs of Containers (or their addresses).
-A PairMap goes a step further and allows a value to be associated to the pair of containers.
-Think of a PairMap as a JavaScript Map with keys of [Container, Container] that map to some value.
+A `PairMap` is quite similar to a `PairSet`, in that its keys may only contain pairs of Containers (or their addresses).
+A `PairMap` goes a step further and allows a value to be associated to the pair of containers.
+Think of a `PairMap` as a JavaScript `Map` with keys of [Container, Container] that map to some value.
 Many of the methods here are the same as those of the JS Map.

 ```ts
 const pm = await instance.createPairMap();